Special Weather Statement issued for Madison by NWS - NewsBreak

 Special Weather Statement issued for Madison by NWS

-Effective: 2021-08-09 15:11:00 EDT Expires: 2021-08-09 21:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Madison A strong thunderstorm will impact portions of central Madison County through 930 PM EDT At 900 PM EDT, Doppler radar was tracking a strong thunderstorm over Madison, moving west at 10 mph.
-HAZARD...Winds in excess of 40 mph.
+Effective: 2021-08-15 10:10:00 EDT Expires: 2021-08-15 16:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Madison A strong thunderstorm will impact portions of central Madison County through 400 PM EDT At 329 PM EDT, Doppler radar was tracking a strong thunderstorm near Marshall, moving northwest at 25 mph.
+HAZARD...Winds in excess of 40 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Madison, Lee, Hamburg, Hanson, Moseley Hall and Hopewell.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+Locations impacted include Marshall, Mars Hill, Hot Springs, Allenstand and Walnut.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0